Diego (footballer, born 1985): Atlético Madrid

 On 31 January 2014, Diego moved back from Wolfsburg to Atlético Madrid.
 He signed a contract for the rest of the 2013–14 season.
 Prior the move, Diego desired to leave Wolfsburg in order to play in the Champions League.
 Diego debuted on 2 February on Atlético's victory 4–0 against Real Sociedad, scoring the match's fourth and final goal.
 On 1 April, Diego scored from a long-range shot against Barcelona in the Champions League, as Atlético reached the semi-finals for the first time since 1974.
 Atlético would reach the final of the Champions League for the second time since 1974, after beating Chelsea 3–1 to face their rivals Real Madrid in their first ever Madrid derby in the Champions League final.
-Unfortunately for him, Diego was an unused substitute in the final, as Atlético Madrid lost 4–1.
+Diego was an unused substitute in the final as Atlético Madrid lost 4–1.
 Nevertheless, Diego helped the club win the La Liga championship to earn his team its first league title in 18 years.
+After being linked a move away, Diego wrote on his Instagram account, giving the Atlético supporters a farewell message, as he left the club for the second time.